-When you start planning a Universal Orlando vacation it is important to understand the Universal theme parks, what type of tickets to purchase as well as how to plan your Universal Orlando itinerary.
-We have planned many visits to Universal and it is an awesome place to spend a day, 3 days, or even a week.
+When you start to plan a Universal Orlando vacation it is important to understand the Universal theme parks, what type of tickets to purchase as well as how to plan your Universal Orlando itinerary.
+This is our full Universal Orlando vacation guide to help plan your vacation.

 Universal Orlando Resort is located in Orlando, Florida.
 There are three Universal theme parks: Universal Studios Florida, Universal’s Islands of Adventure, and Universal’s Volcano Bay.
 Universal is opening a brand new theme park called Universal’s Epic Universe but opening details have not been released.